 But the most interesting ChatGPT alternative might be Auto-GPT, which is a version of ChatGPT that uses a Python environment to automate a lot of the follow-up prompts required to get the best response from ChatGPT.
 It takes a bit of expertise to work, but the efficiency it provides is well worth it.

-The lone company that may stay away is Apple.
-There are rumors that Apple could have an AI-based overhaul of Siri as early as 2024, but don't expect ChatGPT-like features from Siri anytime soon.
+The lone company that may stay away from the AI gold rush is Apple.
+There are rumors that Apple could have a generative AI-based overhaul of Siri as early as 2024, but don't expect ChatGPT-like features from Siri anytime soon.
+Instead, expect Apple to use machine learning behind the scenes to improve its products.

 What is Bing with ChatGPT?